firebolt-db/godocs/docs/sql_reference/functions-reference/string/to-int.md

 | :--------- | :-------------------------------------------------------------------------------------------------------- |
 | `<expression>`  | A numeric data type expression that resolves to a `TEXT` data type. |

+## Return Types
+This function returns `NUMERIC` types.

 ## Example
 {: .no_toc}

+The following examplesadjusts the inputted string value as the integer `10`:
 ```sql
 SELECT
 	TO_INT('10');